MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 :func:`mat:maxabs(d_,r_)`   :expr:`mat:foldl(maxabsl,0,d_,r_)`
 ==========================  ===============================

-Where :func:`any()` and :func:`all()` are functions that bind the predicate :var:`p` to the propagation of the logical AND and the logical OR, that can be implemented for example like:
+Where :func:`any()` and :func:`all()` are functions that bind the predicate :var:`p` to the propagation of the logical AND and the logical OR respectively, that can be implemented like:

    - :expr:`all = \p -> \r,x -> lbool(land(r, p(x)))`
    - :expr:`any = \p -> \r,x -> lbool(lor (r, p(x)))`